Immunisation for immigrants and refugees, as covered in the Immunisation Handbook 2017.

-Regardless of their immigration and citizenship status, all children aged under 18 years are eligible to receive Schedule vaccines, and providers can claim the immunisation benefit for administering the vaccines.
+Regardless of their immigration and citizenship status, all children aged under 18 years are eligible to receive Schedule vaccines, and providers can claim the immunisation benefit for administering the vaccines (see the ‘Eligibility for publicly funded vaccines’ section in the Introduction to the Handbook).
 All children are also eligible for Well Child Tamariki Ora services, regardless of immigration and citizenship status.
-For more information about eligibility for publicly funded services, see the eligibility for publicly funded health and disability services section.
+For more information about eligibility for publicly funded services, see the Eligibility section.

-Children who have been previously immunised in a developing country may have received BCG, three doses of DTwP and OPV in the ﬁrst six months of life, and a dose of measles vaccine between 9 and 15 months of age.
-However, they are unlikely to have received Hib, pneumococcal or MMR vaccine.
-Many countries, including European countries, do not have hepatitis B vaccine included in their national childhood immunisation schedule.
+Children who have been previously immunised in low-income country may have received BCG, three doses of DTwP and oral polio vaccine (and/or IPV) in the ﬁrst six months of life, and a dose of measles vaccine between 9 and 15 months of age.
+However, they are unlikely to have received Hib, pneumococcal, HepB, MMR or VV.
+Many countries, including European countries, do not have HepB included in their national childhood immunisation schedule.
 For immigrant children a catch-up immunisation plan may be needed.

-Tuberculosis (TB) is an important public health problem for refugees and immigrants.
+TB is an important public health problem for refugees and immigrants.
 Figures from the US show that approximately 1–2 percent of refugees are suffering from active TB on arrival, and about half have positive tuberculin skin tests.
 The number who have received BCG immunisation is unknown.
 In New Zealand there is a significant increasing trend in the number of TB cases in overseas-born people.

 - will be living in a house or family/whānau with a person with either current TB or a history of TB

-- have one or both parents or household members or carers, who within the last five years lived for a period of six months or longer in countries with a rate ≥40 per 100,000
+- have one or both parents or household members or carers who within the last five years lived for a period of six months or longer in countries with a rate ≥40 per 100,000